mainsail-crew/docs/features/exclude_object.md

 details.
 {: .info}

+Only G-Code files prepared this way support excluding objects.
+{: .warning }

 ## Enable `exclude_object` module in Klipper

 Open your `printer.cfg` in Mainsail and add the following setting to it: